jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 including systems administration and network security.
 Meanwhile, the rise of AI presents immense potential for empowering workers globally.
-To fully harness AIs potential, however, it is essential to ensure individuals possess the necessary AI skills.
+To fully harness AI’s potential, however, it is essential to ensure individuals possess the necessary AI skills.
 According to the Organisation for Economic Cooperation and Development (OECD), there is a significant gender disparity in the field of AI, with women representing four percent of AI professionals globally.
-Note 4The WEF names AI skills as a top priority for companies training strategies.
+Note 4 The WEF names AI skills as a top priority for companies’ training strategies.
 To address these issues, Microsoft has launched the
 AI Skills Initiative aimed at providing people and communities worldwide with the tools to leverage